parlr/ruby-font-creator/README.md

 	yarn build --  --font-name 'custom-font-name'

+:information_source: maintenance tasks available are in the [makefile][./makefile], run `make` to see possible actions.

 ## Data Structure

 A list of objects, each describing a glyph, with the following 3 elements: